 Ruptured silicone implant

-Also, your breasts will continue to change after augmentation — and certain factors, such as weight gain or weight loss, might further change the way your breasts look.
-Any of these issues might lead to additional surgery.
+Also, breasts continue to change after surgery.
+Certain factors, such as aging and weight gain or loss, might change the look of the breasts.
+Any of these issues might lead to a need for more surgery.

 - Nahabedian M. Implant-based breast reconstruction and augmentation. https://www.uptodate.com/contents/search.
-Accessed July 10, 2018.
+Accessed Aug.
+22, 2022.

 - Risks and complications of breast implants.
 U.S. Food and Drug Administration. https://www.fda.gov/medical-devices/breast-implants/risks-and-complications-breast-implants.
 Accessed Aug.
 22, 2022.